ilariacarboni/Tw-Fb-scrape-analysis/README.md

 # TWandFB-scrape-analysis

 ## Introduction
-This repository represents a tool for scraping data from twitter and facebook using Twitter API and JavaScript APIs on fb.
+This repository represents a tool for scraping data from twitter and facebook using Twitter API and JavaScript content on fb.

 The data is stored in a Mongodb database or in a AmazonS3 bucket of your own.